edwardtheharris/helm-storage-classes/index.md

    cluster by default.
 Can be configured to ignore control plane nodes.
    More information is available [here](https://kubernetes.io/docs/concepts/workloads/controllers/daemonset/).

+kubelet
+   An application that must run on every node in a Kubernetes cluster, responsible for interfacing with the container runtime and the other components of Kubernetes.

 LVM
    Logical Volume Manager, described in more detail